-However, the actual FUE surgery shouldn’t hurt at all, as most surgeons use a local anaesthetic to numb the scalp.
+However, the actual FUE shouldn’t cause any pain during the procedure, as most surgeons use a local anaesthetic to numb the scalp.
 It may be slightly uncomfortable at first, but once the area is totally numb, you won’t feel any pain.
 Of course, this will vary from person to person, but your surgeon will do what they can to make your hair surgery as comfortable as possible.

-How long does pain last after an FUE hair transplant?
+How long does the pain last after an FUE hair transplant?

 The pain after a hair transplant varies – some people may only feel soreness for a day or two after the procedure, others might feel some discomfort for a week or so.
 Generally, the more grafts you have, the longer it takes to heal, so you may experience some discomfort for longer.

 In most cases, any redness will last for a maximum of two weeks after surgery.
 However, if you do experience redness for a longer period of time than this after your hair transplant, or you feel as if your scalp isn’t healing as well as it could, it’s important to get in touch with your surgeon as soon as possible to check if there is an underlying issue that could be contributing to the discomfort.